-If you’ve been on holiday outside the EU this year you may have been tempted to have a decorative black henna tattoo applied.
+If you’ve been on holiday outside the EU this year you may have been tempted to have tried a decorative black henna tattoo.

-With the current trend for tattoos and body decoration a temporary tattoo may just seem a bit of holiday fun which will fade as quickly as your tan.
-“Be careful,” warns Salon Director Fran.
-“If you colour your hair these seemingly innocuous tattoos can trigger new allergic skin reactions – even if you’ve been colouring your hair for years.”
+However Salon Director Fran warns “Be careful if you colour your hair, these seemingly innocent tattoos can clash with hair dyes and trigger new allergic skin reactions – even if you’ve been colouring your hair for years.”

 What are black henna tattoos?

-The henna tattoos which have been used in wedding and cultural festivities across Asia and the Middle East for centuries are not harmful.
-They are created using natural reddish-brown henna which when applied decoratively to the skin leaves a “tattoo” as it dries.
+Don’t worry, henna tattoos which have been used in wedding and cultural festivities across Asia and the Middle East for centuries are not in themselves harmful.
+They use natural reddish-brown henna which when applied decoratively to the skin leaves a “tattoo” as it dries.
 This tattoo gradually disappears after a few weeks.

-Outside the EU some unscrupulous tattoo artists darken the henna (hence the name black henna) with the hair dye PPD (paraphenylenediamine).
-This chemical can cause painful blistering of the skin where it has been applied.
-Even if your skin doesn’t react adversely to the tattoo itself, the PPD in the tattoo can still sensitise you to it and set off sudden new reactions to hair colourants in the future.
+When applied directly to the skin, this chemical can cause painful blistering.
+Even if your skin doesn’t react adversely to the tattoo itself, the PPD in the tattoo can still sensitise your skin and set off sudden new reactions to professional hair colourants (and eyelash tints) in the future.

-Whilst illegal for use in tattoos, PPD is a safe legal ingredient in many hair colourants and fully regulated under rigorous EU cosmetic regulations.
+The use of PPD in henna tattoos and other skin products is illegal in the EU, but is a perfectly safe legal ingredient in many hair dyes and fully regulated under rigorous EU cosmetic regulations.